-The unit tests and pre-boards (half yearly exams) are good time to check your preparation level of boards.
+The unit tests and pre-boards (half yearly exams) are a good time to check your preparation level of boards.
 Study one or two nights before the exam but study that with full concentration since with less time you want more results.
-Make a best use of your school time to study for your school board exams.
+Make the best use of your school time to study for your school board exams.

 Study from NCERT textbooks for NEET and Boards

 Examples and summary in NCERT textbooks is very valuable for the preparation of board exams and NEET both.
 Biology and Chemistry NCERT books are recommended by teachers and medicos who cleared NEET and AIIMS.